-1. Open up to your inner circle.
+Open up to your inner circle.
 Talk to trusted family members and friends about how soon to share your diagnosis.
 While this step may feel uncomfortable, it can be empowering and may open up connections and new sources of support.
-Community is helpful, so share your journey.
+Family and peer support can be powerful.

-- 2. Find support.
+Find external support.
 Life after your diagnosis still holds joy and opportunity.
-Joining a support group of others who are at a similar stage of the disease may show you new ways of coping.
-Your local Alzheimer's Association chapter, your doctor's office, or your place of worship will help you locate a group. - 3.
+Joining a group of others who are at a similar stage of the disease may show you new ways of coping.
+Your doctor's office, local Alzheimer's Association chapter or place of worship may be able to help you find a group.

 Plan for financial and legal matters.
 Discuss these plans with family and professionals so you can help guide your future affairs.
-With the help of your care partners, prepare for long-term care needs, make financial and property arrangements, and name a trusted individual(s) to make decisions on your behalf. - 4.
+With the help of your care partners, prepare for long-term care needs, make financial and property arrangements, and name trusted individuals to make decisions on your behalf.

 Create structure.
 Daily and weekly schedules will help you maintain healthy habits.
-Discuss with your care partners what gives you purpose-whether that's engaging in old hobbies or exploring new talents-and how to continue incorporating these activities into your life. - 5.
+Discuss with your care partners what gives you purpose - whether that's re-engaging with or modifying old hobbies or even exploring new talents - and how to continue incorporating these activities into your life.

 Stay in touch with your doctors.
-It's important to keep your medical team apprised of any new symptoms or changes in mood, and seek psychological treatment if possible.
-There is no cure for the disease, but there are therapies available to improve quality of life for you and your family.
+It's important to keep your medical team apprised of any new symptoms or changes in mood and functioning.
+There is no cure for the disease, but there are rehabilitation and mental health therapies available to improve function and quality of life for you and your family.

-YOU ARE THE CAREGIVER:
+If you are the caregiver

-Get support.
-This is a life-changing journey.
-Talk to others who understand it, whether you meet through social networks online or in support groups.
-Look to family, friends, and neighbors for help.
-Be specific about how they can support you-whether it is by providing transportation to appointments, engaging your loved ones socially, or being there to listen.
+Seek knowledge and support.
+This is a life-changing diagnosis.
+Educate yourself on dementia and the journey ahead but pace yourself.
+It can be overwhelming to learn everything in the early phases of dementia.
+Talk to others who understand it, whether you meet through social networks online or caregiver support groups.
+Look to family, friends and neighbors for help.
+Be specific about how they can support you, whether it is by providing transportation to appointments, engaging your loved ones socially or being there to listen.

-2. Collect important documents.
+Collect important documents.
 Assemble a binder with your loved one's papers, and make sure they are up to date.
-Consider consulting an elder law attorney about longterm care and estate planning and learning whether your loved one is eligible for benefits.
+Consider consulting an elder-law attorney about long-term care and estate planning and learning whether your loved one is eligible for benefits.

-- 3. Chart a roadmap.
-Together with your loved one, discuss future plans and specific signs that may necessitate a move to a higher level of care, whether by hiring help in-home or moving into a long-term memory care facility.
-Discuss how to ensure physical and financial safety, including when to limit or discontinue driving and managing household finances. - 4.
+Chart a roadmap.
+Together with your loved one, discuss future plans and specific signs that may indicate the need for a higher level of care, whether by hiring in-home help or moving into a long-term memory care facility.
+Discuss how to ensure physical and financial safety, including when to limit or discontinue driving and managing household finances.

 Stay by their side.
 Make sure you or another trusted person accompanies your loved one to every doctor's visit.
-Keep a record of those meetings along with any private discussions you may have with the doctor. - 5.
+Keep a record of those meetings along with any private discussions you may have with the doctor.

 Make and take time for yourself.
-It is impossible to be on call 24/7 for a person with the complex care needs that go along with a dementia diagnosis.
+It is impossible to be on call 24/7 for a person with the complex care needs that go along with dementia.
 You cannot care for them if you are not caring for yourself.
-Schedule time to tend to your own physical, mental, and spiritual needs.
+Schedule time to tend to your own physical, mental and spiritual needs.
 Reward yourself for the job you are doing.